Up (film series): Suzy

 Suzanne (Suzy) Lusk comes from a wealthy background and was first filmed at an independent London day school.
 Her parents divorced around the time of 7 Plus Seven.
 She then dropped out of school at the age of 16, deciding to travel to Paris.
 By 21, she had formed a strong negative opinion about marriage and being a parent, though this soon changed dramatically.
 By 28, she was married with two sons, and credited her marriage with bringing her the optimism and happiness that was not evident in the earlier films.
 Her husband, Rupert Dewey, is a solicitor in Bath and they have three children, two boys and a girl.
 She became a bereavement counsellor.
 In 7 Plus Seven, she stated that she thought Apted's project was pointless and silly, a point that she restated in 21.
 At 49, she believed that she would not participate again, but in 56, she admitted that she felt an obligation to the project regardless of how she feels about it.
-Suzy did not appear in 63 aside from footage from previous films.
+Suzy did not appear in 63 aside from footage from previous films She returned for 70 Up.
+Suzy said she had felt "picked on" by the series and that it had misrepresented her life.
+Reflecting on reaching 70, she said that the deaths of younger friends had made her feel fortunate to be in reasonably good health.

 Jackie

 Jackie Bassett was one of three girls (the others being Lynn and Sue) who were chosen from the same primary school, in a working-class neighbourhood of east London.
 She eventually went to a comprehensive school and married at age 19.
 Jackie went through several different jobs, divorced, remarried and moved to Scotland, divorced again and raised her three sons as a single parent.
 As of 56, she had been receiving disability benefit for 14 years, due to rheumatoid arthritis.
 Her family remains close and lives near each other in Scotland.
+In 70 Up, Jackie is retired and living on the Norfolk coast.
+She also reflects on her objections to Apted's questions about marriage and sex, which she felt he directed at the women rather than the men.